 "At this point, everything is on the table.
 The idea is to find a series.
 It would be nice to find something that has the legs this one did.
 But if something works better as a limited series, sure."

 We could end up with an American Horror Story-style scenario where some familiar faces pop up every now and then or there is a name drop of some ancient lineage, but we should probably start coming to terms with the fact that winter really is coming.
-Bear in mind that all of this is still a long way off, and if the writing pace is anything like Martin's, you might be older than Maester Aemon by the time the prequels arrive.
-In the meantime, prepare for the ultimate Snowdown when Game of Thrones Season 7 returns to HBO on July 16.
+Bear in mind that all of this is still a long way off, and if the writing pace is anything like Martin's, you might be older than Maester Aemon by the time the prequels or the final season actually arrive.

 Check out the trailer for Game of Thrones Season 7 and tell in the comments section if you're bothered that we may have to wait until 2019 for Season 8.